aprilmintacpineda/todo-app/readme.md

 - Make sure you have composer installed and can run `composer` command in the command line
 - Make sure you have NPM installed and can run `npm` command in the command line.
 - Make sure you have PHP installed and can run `php` command on the command line.
+- Make sure you have installed gulp globally and can run `gulp` command on the command line.

 ### First
 Clone the repository by runnning the following command